Wanda Díaz-Merced

-Wanda Díaz-Merced is an astronomer best known for using sonification to turn large data sets into audible sound.
-She currently works at the European Gravitational Observatory Cascina, Italy.
-As someone who has lost their eyesight, she is a leader in increasing equality of access to astronomy and using audible sound to study astrophysical data.
-Wanda has been included in the list of the 7 most trailblazing women in science by the BBC.
+Wanda Díaz-Merced is a Puerto Rican astronomer known for using sonification to turn large data sets into audible sound.
+Currently at the European Gravitational Observatory Cascina, Italy, Wanda is the Director of the Arecibo Observatory.
+While losing her eyesight, Wanda brought attention to increasing equality of access to astronomy and using audible sound to study astrophysical data..
+Wanda is a part of the 7 most trailblazing women in science by the BBC.

 Early life

 Díaz-Merced was born in Gurabo, a small town in Puerto Rico.
-Both Diaz-Merced and her sister had physical disabilities, and had to learn to overcome the challenges that brings.
-As children, the two of them would pretend to fly a space craft and explore other galaxies.
+Both Diaz-Merced and her sister had physical disabilities, Wanda being blind, and had to learn to overcome the challenges that came.
+As children, the two of them would pretend to fly a spacecraft and explore other galaxies.

-In middle school she entered the school science fair where she won second place.
-This was a turning point for her as this made her realize that pursuing a career in science was something that might be attainable.
+She entered the school science fair in middle school, where she won second place.
+This was a turning point for her as it made her realize that pursuing a career in science might be attainable.

 Díaz-Merced lost her sight in her early twenties due to complications with degenerative diabetic retinopathy and found new ways to study stellar radiation without relying on her vision.
 She realized that she could use her ears to detect patterns in stellar radio data that could potentially be obscured in visual and graphical representation.